Event-Horizon/rustytasks/README.md

 Command:
 ```

-add "This is a test!"
+add This is a test!

 ```